SNAP Benefits in Missouri: How to Apply and Qualify

 Eligibility Criteria for SNAP in Missouri

-Income Limits: Your household must meet both gross and net income standards, which are based on the number of people you live with.
+• Income Limits: Your household must meet both gross and net income standards, which vary based on the number of people in your home.

-Residency Requirements: You must be a resident of Missouri to apply for and receive benefits in the state.
+• Residency Requirements: You must be a resident of Missouri at the time you apply to qualify for benefits.

-Citizenship Status: You must be a U.S. citizen or a “qualified” non-citizen, such as a lawful permanent resident or refugee, with required documentation.
+• Citizenship Status: You must be a U.S. citizen or a qualified non-citizen with documentation of your legal status.

-Work Requirements: Most adults must register for work and accept suitable job offers, while able-bodied adults without dependents have specific work or training hour requirements.
+• Work Requirements: Most adults aged 16-59 must register for work and accept suitable employment, with specific rules for able-bodied adults without dependents as outlined by federal guidelines.

 Download the app